life & times

 writing life, circa the present day

 So yes, as a child she did wake up one morning at 4 am and began writing, which led to her first published piece at the age of 11.
-She still wakes up at ungodly hours and still crosses time zones constantly (virtually these days because of Covid).
+She still wakes up at ungodly hours and still crosses time zones constantly (virtually during Covid).
 And her fictional characters still follow her around, nagging her with their insistence on being heard.
 It was a good reason to seek relief by writing nonfiction, since fact-checked facts have a way of remaining relatively stable (despite "alternative facts," refuge of the feeble-minded), although memory is of course about as reliable as most of the folks in her novels.

-Of late two long-ago acquaintances, Frank Ong and Dawn Polk, resurrected themselves onto the pages of an old, unfinished novel The Milton Man which is now THE novel-in-progress, one she will finally finish (God willing, since God made a cameo appearance in an earlier draft, this homage to Paradise Regained, plus a little of Paradise Lost).
-This likely has something to do with her returning to the scene of the crime, her permanent home base in Northern New York where the Milton Man (Frank) first appeared.
+Of late two long-ago acquaintances, Frank Ong and Dawn Polk, resurrected themselves onto the pages of an old, unfinished novel The Milton Man which is now THE novel-in-progress, one she has finally, more-or-less finished (thank God, since God made a cameo appearance in an earlier draft, this homage to John Milton's Paradise Regained, plus a little of Paradise Lost).
+This likely has something to do with her returning to the scene of the crime, her permanent home base in Northern New York where the Milton Man (Frank Ong) first appeared.
 If you ask she'll tell you the novel is about ice fishing, sex, and the trans-real lives of heaven, earth and hell (now that "trans-national" feels slightly passé).
+Her recent return to London after a long haitus, plus a foray to Cambridge where the young Milton was resident at Christ's College yielded useful imaginings.

 Also, her most persistent fictional character, Gordon Ashberry, is once again re-inserting himself into another novel-in-progress Memories of You, sending her on a linguistic roots search to her other country of origin, Indonesia (coba, coba, coba).

 And to ensure these novels don't drive her completely batty, she has a memoir project in the works, The Work Book which concerns itself with the nature of work one does to eat, as a flaneur of memory along the nullahs* of capitalism in business and academia.